 And yet, somehow, to merely cast a ballot is too much for them to stomach?

-If voting is wrong, if political solutions are wrong, then how isn’t his taking through this system is extremely wrong?
+If voting is wrong, if political solutions are wrong, then how isn’t his taking through this system extremely wrong?

 If he really believes that the government is illegitimate, that we should not participate so much as to cast a ballot, then he ought to do as Zacchaeus did.
 He should return all of his ill-gotten gains, he should pay it all back with interest to us who paid his salary, and put his money where his fundamentalist Mennonite mouth is.

 But what is, by far, the most disturbing thing about this video is the shameless promotional for progressive politics it contained.
 While claiming to be apolitical.
-He pushed the far-left social justice agenda as if this is what Jesus taught.
+He pushed the far-left social justice agenda as if this was what Jesus taught.
 Confusing what we should do as individuals, as a church, with the obligations of a nation.
-How disengious an argument.
+How disingenuous an argument.
 How heretical a theological position.
 How contradictory with his own religious tradition.

 In short, the kingdom of heaven, especially their conservative Mennonite version, does not have open borders and will turn people away for falling short of requirements.
 Scripture lists whole long lists of who will and will not enter the Kingdom of Heaven (false teachers one of them) and this studious fellow would certainly be aware.
 And, no, it is not cruelty or indifference that keeps some out.
 Quite the opposite, in fact.
-The Kingdom has borders to keep unrepentant murderers, rapists and other abusers away from those whom they exploited.
+The Kingdom has borders to keep unrepentant murderers, rapists, and other abusers away from those whom they exploited.
 So this criticism of nations for enforcement of reasonable border policies, for the protection of the nation and those trying to escape horrendous conditions, is asinine.

-Imagine that, a conservative Mennonite, part of a denomination known for their strict standards for entry (oftentimes over the slightest minutia of application) taking issue with a nation for taking some precaution and vetting immigrants.
+Imagine that, a conservative Mennonite, part of a denomination known for their strict standards for entry (oftentimes over the slightest minutia of application) taking issue with a nation for taking some precautions and vetting immigrants.

 I mean, as one practically engaged to a woman who needs to navigate our immigration system, I have every reason in the world to want the current system to be made easier.
 And, despite that, despite my own personal struggle waiting on the cumbersome process, I still completely understand and appreciate that we have civil authorities to protect citizens and promote peace.
 I love her, and my neighbors, enough to want to keep evildoers out.
-Her uncle was murdered in her home country, as was her grandpa, both good men, it would be absolutely immoral for me to open the flood gates so that their murderers could follow her in.
+Her uncle was murdered in her home country, as was her grandpa, both good men, it would be absolutely immoral for me to open the floodgates so that their murderers could follow her in.

 Ultimately, had this fundamentalist Mennonite commentator stayed politically neutral (rather than parrot a leftist ideological position while falsely claiming to be apolitical) I may have let the duplicitous transformation claim slide.